-I was able to prioritize the features of the dashboard through interviews, and card sorting.
+I was able to create personas and prioritize the features of the dashboard through interviews.
 Prior to this, I had no clue what a facility managers job involved and what their needs or pain points were.
-Speaking with them individually helped me understand the deeper details and how this dashboard would help address some of these key issues.
+Speaking with them individually helped me understand the deeper details and how this dashboard would help address some of these key issues

-The exercise of interviews and card sorting provided important details which I then translated into user needs as follows-
+The exercise of interviewing facility managers provided important details which I then translated into user needs as follows-

 As a user I should:

 I created initial feature sketches and wireframes which I converted into a clickable prototype.
-Segmented clients and personas were presented with the prototype as a means of validating that we had covered all the use cases.
+Clients were presented with the prototype as a means of validating that we had covered all the use cases.

 After validating that all the use cases have been designed for during the prototype testing, the final wireframes were tested for usability to ensure the UX is intuitive.

 I presented facility managers with a set of "data visualization cards" for concept testing.
 The goal at this stage was to validate which views of the data would be most useful and immediately understandable.
 I ultimately moved forward with an area chart design.
 It better depicted to the user, a time-series relationship between the number of bathroom usage and the activity per day.

 High Fidelity Designs